Dancing Queen (album): Singles

 On August 8, 2018, Cher released a teaser of the album's first single "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" on her Twitter account.
 The song was released the following day.
 People who pre-ordered the album on iTunes immediately received a digital copy of the single.
 The song peaked at number four on the Hot Dance Club Songs chart.
 An extended version of "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" was released on September 14, 2018.

 The second single, "SOS" was released on August 23, 2018.
 It peaked at number 56 on the Scottish singles chart.
 A music video for the song was released on September 18, 2018.

 Live performances

-Cher performed "SOS" at the Ellen Show in 2018.
-On September 18, 2019 Cher performed "Waterloo" at the season 14 finale of America's Got Talent, to promote the album and her Here We Go Again Tour.
+Cher performed "SOS" at The Ellen DeGeneres Show in 2018.
+On September 18, 2019, Cher performed "Waterloo" at the season 14 finale of America's Got Talent, to promote the album and her Here We Go Again Tour.